-- Provide a consistent approach to managing behavior across the whole school - Model positive relations to all students in and out of the classroom - Promote honesty and courtesy by example. - Provide a caring and effective learning environment. - Encourage relationships based on kindness, respect and understanding of others. - Show appreciation of the efforts and contributions of all within the school. - Ensure fair treatment of each individual, regardless of age, gender, race, ability and disability. - Follow the agreed policy and support each other in doing so.
+- Provide a consistent approach to managing behavior across the whole school - Model appropriate behavior to all pupils in and out of the classroom - Promote honesty and courtesy by example. - Provide a caring and effective learning environment. - Encourage relationships based on kindness, respect and understanding of the needs of others. - Show appreciation of the efforts and contributions of all within the school. - Ensure fair treatment of each individual, regardless of age, gender, race, ability and disability. - Follow the agreed policy and support each other in doing so.